EverMCServer/EverBiome/README.md

 {"x": "64/100"}
 ```

-- Select multiples of a number in range `rangestart~rangeend/divisor`
+- Select multiples of a number in range: `rangestart~rangeend/divisor`

 Example: select all blocks with x-axis coordinate divisible by 100 and between 1000~1200 (will select 1000,1100,1200)
 ```json